Mike96Angelo/IOFlow.js/README.md

 /* Want Analytics?
-Keep things tidy; all analytics in one place. */ createIOFlow((event) => Analytics.send('myButtonClicked'))
+Keep things tidy; all analytics in one place. */ myButtonHandler.addSubscriber((event) => Analytics.send('myButtonClicked'))
-  .subscribeTo(myButtonHandler)
+myButton2Handler.addSubscriber((event) => Analytics.send('myButton2Clicked'))

 /* Want Logs?
 Keep things tidy; all logs in one place. */ let myLog = createIOFlow((event) => console.log('myLog', event))

-myLog.subscribeTo(myButtonHandler)
-// myLog.subscribeTo(myOtherButtonHandler)
+myButtonHandler.addSubscriber(myLog)
+myButton2Handler.addSubscriber(myLog)
 // You can subscribe to any number of IOFLow sources

 /* Need to unsubscribe?
-Sure, but why would you need to? */ myIOFlow.unsubscribeFrom(myOtherIOFlow)
+Sure, its easy! */ myIOFlow.removeSubscriber(myOtherIOFlow)

+/* Don't want to send anything to your subscribers? */ let myThing = createIOFlow((input, stopPropagation) => {
+  if (someCondition) {
+    return stopPropagation()
+    // Don't send to subscribers
+  }
+})

 /* Can I call an IOFlow directly?
-Sure you can! but its best to avoid it. */ myIOFlow(data)
+Sure you can! */ myIOFlow(data)
 // This will process data then send the result to any subscribers.
-// This pattern should be avoided, the only time that this pattern
-// should be used is on app startup.
+// You should only call an IOFlow if it is a source node -- meaning it doesn't
+// subscribe to any one else.

+// e.g. myAPI.getArticle({id: 1}) where myAPI.getArticle is an IOFlow.
+// This means you can have some UI renderer that subscribes to myAPI.getArticle
+// and when ever myAPI.getArticle finishes your UI renderer will get called with
+// the article.
 ```